 When processing the reinforcing fibres into CMCs, cost-effective automated processes must be used consistently in order to limit the manufacturing costs.
 Coating of the fibres is carried out in a fast dipping process, fibre preforms are produced with modern textile machines and impregnation with the ceramic matrix is carried out via roll-to-roll processes.
 The latter provide flexible prepregs that can be cut, laminated and shaped using standard industrial processes.

-The final manufacturing step is then a heat treatment, which - unlike conventional CMC - is carried out below 1000°C so as not to damage the reinforcing fibres.
+The final manufacturing step is then a heat treatment, which - unlike conventional CMCs - is carried out below 1000°C so as not to damage the reinforcing fibres.
 Among other things, so-called geopolymers are used here, which can be cured at low temperatures.

 Application temperatures between 300°C and 1000°C